ibm-functions/composer/docs/README.md

   $ bx login -a api.ng.bluemix.net -o yourBluemixOrg -s yourBluemixSpace
   ```

-  Verify your setup.
+  Run a test to generate credentials and verify your setup.
 Here, we perform a blocking (synchronous) invocation of echo, passing it "hello" as an argument.
 If you see the return message, you are good to go.
   ```
   $ bx wsk action invoke /whisk.system/utils/echo -p message hello --result {